Have you ever wondered what does a real estate agent do? Well the answer is a lot but not as much as they once did.

 First off, do you really understand how real estate commissions work and how a real estate agent gets paid?
 This is the starting point.
-Once you understand that you can put these services under the microscope, and decided if there is enough value to pay a traditional agent thousands of dollars in commission.
+Once you understand that you can put these services under the microscope, and decided if there is enough value to pay a traditional agent.
 With today’s technology, consumers increasingly are doing much of the searching and homework themselves but agents are making more than ever while often doing less work.

 Need to scope out a neighborhood?
 There’s no problem viewing hundreds of homes with photos and videos available online on sites like Zillow and Trulia.

 Need to know “how much house” you can afford?
 There are plenty of online tools that can help you with that.